Exception triage, not S&OP scale. Which signal matters now?

 The IT lift is smaller than most CTOs expect.

 No data lake.
 No tracing-pipeline rework.
 No alert-rules migration.
-Major Tom reads your existing observability, incident, source-control, and CRM stack live via MCP — and adapts on operator feedback, not retraining cycles.
+The Captain reads your existing observability, incident, source-control, and CRM stack live via MCP — and adapts on operator feedback, not retraining cycles.
 See the Day 1 to Day 90 timeline →

 What we need